Why Veterans Choose HBCUs

 7. Florida A&M University — Tallahassee, Florida

-Their veteran population is growing steadily.
-They’ve invested in their veteran center and have a dedicated military liaison.
-Good for veterans wanting school spirit and competitive athletics alongside strong academics.
-Tuition: $6,400 annually for in-state, $17,800 out-of-state.
+Their veteran population has grown steadily over the past several years—apparently the word is getting out.
+They’ve invested in a dedicated veteran center with a military liaison on staff.
+Good option for veterans who want genuine school spirit and competitive athletics alongside solid academics.
+Tuition: $6,400 in-state, $17,800 out-of-state.

 8. North Carolina A&T — Greensboro, North Carolina

-Largest HBCU by enrollment, which means veteran support isn’t as personalized, but their scale brings resources.
+Largest HBCU by enrollment.
+That scale means veteran support is less personalized than you’d find at Morehouse or Spelman—but it also brings resources that smaller schools can’t match.
 Engineering program is nationally ranked.
 Tuition: $7,600 in-state, $18,900 out-of-state.

 9. Lincoln University — Oxford, Pennsylvania